Guide to wedding dress alterations

 What you need for your first fitting

-• Undergarments – Wear the same bra or shapewear you plan to wear on the big day, if any.
+• Undergarments – wear the same bra or shapewear you plan to wear on the big day, if any.

 • Any accessories that need adding to your dress, such as detachable sleeves, straps or belts.